zh/minimal-xec-wallet/docs/BROWSER_COMPATIBILITY.md

 - ✅ **Mobile browsers** (iOS Safari, Chrome Mobile)
 - ✅ **Electron** applications
 - ✅ **Web Workers** and **Service Workers**
+- ✅ **Analytics Features** (work in all environments)

 The library is designed to work everywhere JavaScript runs, with progressive enhancement for better performance when WebAssembly is available.
+UTXO analytics features are implemented in pure JavaScript and work across all supported environments without requiring WebAssembly.